-source of ABS/Set B EEC? embedded abs/Set B?
+source of ABS/Set B EEC? embedded Aвs/Set B?

 a.
-LOW-ABS e.g. Ch'ol v^0 no ✓
+LOW-ABS e.g. Ch'ol $ u^0$ no \checkmark

 b.
-HIGH-ABS e.g. K'iche' ${ m Infl}^0$ yes ×
+HIGH-ABS e.g. K'iche' $Infl^0$ yes ×

 c.
-HIGH-ABS e.g. Q'anjob'al Infl^0 yes with AF
+HIGH-ABS e.g. Q'anjob'al $Infl^0$ yes with AF

 To summarize, we assume that Set B morphemes are generated by an Agree relation with a functional head.
-In transitive clauses in Low-ABS languages, like Ch'ol in row (a), transitive v^0 is responsible for the appearance of the Set B morpheme, and in general we do not find extraction restrictions in these languages (though see discussion of Tsotsil below).
+In transitive clauses in LOW-ABS languages, like Ch'ol in row (a), transitive v^0 is responsible for the appearance of the Set B morpheme, and in general we do not find extraction restrictions in these languages (though see discussion of Tsotsil in appendix A).
 As is predicted on this account, Set B morphology is available in nonfinite embedded clauses.
-In High-ABS languages, on the other hand, finite Infl0 is the head responsible for Set B morphology, and ergative subjects are restricted from extracting.
-High-ABS languages either ban Set B marking in nonfinite clauses altogether (e.g. K'iche'), or require the use of the AF morpheme in nonfinite embedded clauses (e.g. Q'anjob'al), a point of variation we return to in our analysis of AF in section 5 below.8
+In HIGH-ABS languages, on the other hand, finite Infl0 is the head responsible for Set B morphology, and ergative subjects are restricted from extracting.
+HIGH-ABS languages either ban Set B marking in nonfinite clauses altogether (e.g. K'iche'), or require the use of the AF morpheme in nonfinite embedded clauses (e.g. Q'anjob'al), a point of variation we return to in our analysis of AF in section 5 below.9

-Following Coon et al. 2014 and Assmann et al. 2015 we take the above facts to be connected: in High-abs languages, the transitive object must move to a position above the ergative subject.
-We take this object movement to be driven by an [EPP] feature on transitive v^0 , present in High-abs languages.
-This movement makes the object accessible to the abs-generating probe on Infl0, as in (17).
-Below, the presence of Set B morphology will be an important diagnostic for the high position of object in High-abs languages.
+Following Coon et al. 2014 and Assmann et al. 2015 we take the above facts to be connected: in HIGH-ABS languages, the transitive object must move to a position above the ergative subject.
+We take this object movement to be driven by an [EPP] feature on transitive v^0 , present in HIGH-ABS languages.
+This movement makes the object accessible to the ABS-generating probe on Infl0, as in (17).
+Below, the presence of Set B morphology will be an important diagnostic for the high position of object in HIGH-ABS languages.

-(17) $$[Infl^{p} Infl^{0} ... [{vP} OBJECT [SUBJECT [{VP} V OBJECT]]]]$$
+(17) $$[InflP Infl^0 \dots [{\nu P} OBJECT [SUBJECT [{\nu P} V OBJECT]]]]$$

-While movement of the object above the subject is necessarily for Set B morphology in High-abs languages, the object creates a locality problem for extraction of the ergative, as in (18) and discussed further in section 3 below.
+While movement of the object above the subject is necessarily for Set B morphology in HIGH-ABS languages, the object creates a locality problem for extraction of the ergative, as in (18) and discussed further in section 3 below.